Action #1291

 The adaptive Simpson and Gauss-Kronrod integrator results in many warnings.
 This may be related to discontinuities at the edge of the model.

-#16 Updated by Knödlseder Jürgen almost 10 years ago
+#16 Updated by Knödlseder Jürgen over 10 years ago

 Now a similar analysis for a shell model.
 The expected number of events for the integration has been estimated using ctobssim to 933.5 +/- 3.1.
 The first line gives for reference the results for the original binned analysis (which uses a precision of 1e-5 and an order of 5 for the integration in both dimensions).
 I only explored values that gave reasonable performance for the Gaussian.